dev-bootcamp-2019/final-project-colinmccrae/avoiding_common_attacks.md

 + Keep in mind this is possible after a hard fork.
 + Not an issue on one blockchain.

-## Avoiding Common Atttacks - Not Used In This Project
+## Avoiding Common Atttacks - Measures Not Used In This Project
 There are a number of other measures to avoid common attacks that are not used in this contract.
 These are described below.